QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/3 - Seperating/Flame Cutting.md

 - This process can make narrow cuts.
 ##### Negative
 - This process has rough cut edges.
-- This process has a big [heat affected zone](Crystal%20Manipulation%20and%20Deformation#hot%20deformation) where the properties of the metal are altered.
+- This process has a big [heat affected zone](Crystal%20Manipulation%20and%20Deformation#hot%20deformation).